prabhuignoto/react-chrono-docs/docs/features/embed-media.md

 ## Embedding Video

-`react-chrono` allows you to embed either valid YouTube urls or local video files.
-The example that follows demonstrates how to add YouTube videos to timeline cards.
+You can also embed YouTube videos or local video files.
+The next example shows how to add YouTube videos to your timeline cards.

 ```jsx
 <Chrono